Instagram: Maria Tureaud

 Maria is one half Tolkien, one half Captain Kirk.
-She began writing fan fiction in high school and hasn't looked back since —not even when university forced her to write fancier shmancier things.
-Though she double-majored in English Literature and Philosophy, Maria discovered a passion for editing.
-But Maria is also a writer, and writes in multiple genres for both the YA and Adult markets, which means she’s familiar with both giving and receiving critique and feedback.
-Maria also blogs about writing craft, tweets, is an active writetuber, and is one of the founding members of CraftQuest.
-With twelve years freelance, developmental editing under her belt, and a sometimes-masochistic love for query writing, she strives to break down the doors, change conversations, and help writers achieve their best —one word at a time.
+She began writing fan fiction in high school and hasn't looked back since; not even when university forced her to write fancier shmancier things.
+Though she double-majored in English Literature and Philosophy, Maria discovered a love for editing.
+She is also an MG, YA, and Adult writer.
+Her MG debut, THE LAST HOPE IN HOPETOWN, releases Fall of 2022 from Little, Brown and Company/Hachette.
+With fourteen years freelance developmental editing under her belt, and a strange penchant for query writing, she strives to break down the doors, change conversations, and polish manuscripts until they shine.

 - Most fantasy sub-genres